-That was an experience that I really, really enjoyed for a very different reason to School of Rock and Matilda.
+That was an experience that I really, really enjoyed for a very different reason to School of Rock and the Royal Shakespeare Company’s Matilda The Musical.
 It wasn’t on stage, but the fact that I was sitting down at a table with a bunch of really talented people, workshopping our ideas, being able to give our input and create something that hopefully could work, was great.
 I heard a while ago that it’s going to be on at Regent’s Park Open Air Theatre and I’m really proud that I can say that I was part of getting it there.

 What can you tell us about appearing in The Iron Woman at The Other Palace?

 That was really cool.
 It was quite similar to Dalmatians but we were up on stage.
 We were able to do anything, there was no right or wrong and we didn’t have to stick to something.
-When I did Matilda and School of Rock, it was very fixed because it had already been on before so we had to stick to the choreography.
+When I did the Royal Shakespeare Company’s Matilda The Musical and School of Rock, it was very fixed because it had already been on before so we had to stick to the choreography.
 I learnt a lot about the technical side of theatre and I found it very interesting.
 I loved it.

 What was it like voicing the role of Pip in Mickey and the Roadster Racers?